chenxingqiang/secret-learn/doc/modules/preprocessing.rst

     array([[0., 1., 1.]])

-Such integer representation can, however, not be used directly with all jax-sklearn estimators, as these expect continuous input, and would interpret the categories as being ordered, which is often not desired (i.e. the set of browsers was ordered arbitrarily).
+Such integer representation can, however, not be used directly with all secret-learn estimators, as these expect continuous input, and would interpret the categories as being ordered, which is often not desired (i.e. the set of browsers was ordered arbitrarily).